msokalski/ascii-patrol/README.md

 or
 `./run.sh`

+More on asciipat arguments can be found here: http://ascii-patrol.com/forum/index.php?topic=63

 ## Problems?
 - no sound? -> install / start pulseaudio
 - weird colors? -> try another terminal emulator or run from raw console (ctrl-alt-F1 or so)